naihloan/ramoneando/docs/drafts-writing/1-MAKE-SENSE-martin-de-mauro/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

-But biopolitics is also characterized in the conceptual development of his thought, in a wager in favor of minor biopolitics (Agamben, 2003) which directs attention to a life that is inseparable from its forms, or a life that is cannot be isolated as a stripped life.
+But biopolitics is also characterized in the conceptual development of his thought, in a wager in favor of minor biopolitics (Agamben, 2003) which directs attention to a life that is inseparable from its forms, or a life that cannot be isolated as a stripped life.
 In other terms, every life is already a way-of-life that is about, primarily, individual ways, living acts, and processes that are life and imagination possibilities, of common potencies (*General Intellect*).